6 Easy Steps On How to Seal a Window Air Conditioner for the Winter

 It will be easier to shake off and remove the ice that might accumulate on the air conditioner as the winter proceeds.

 And that’s how you seal a window air conditioner.
-Some air conditioners come with specific covers that you can use to cover them in the winter.
-Get these covers to avoid buying covers that won’t be a good fit.
+Some air conditioners come with specific covers that you can use to cover them in the winter, so make sure you purchase the appropriate cover to avoid buying something that won’t be a good fit.

 Read Also: Air Conditioner Makes Loud Noise When Starting – Fix It Easily